gcallah/BookReviews/goodspeed.md

 ## A great deal of Ruin

-But why does she look at only the wealth effect of the bursting of the dotcom bubble?
+But why does G look at only the wealth effect of the bursting of the Dot-Com bubble?
 (And yes, I will unashamedly continue to refer to it as a bubble.)
 In addition to the decline in the NASDAQ index, hundreds of Internet companies went out of business, throwing over a hundred thousand of employees out of